iYadavVaibhav/iyadavvaibhav.github.io/_posts/2021-07-27-electronics-notes.md

 **Bridge Rectifier**:
 - Converts AC to DC

-**Tips/Concepts**:
-- Didode in parallel prevent volt volt reply on connct and disconnect.
-- Capacitor in parallel prevent jerk and high volts reply.
-Reduces plasma.
-- add 1kohm resistor in series to prevent damage by current.

 **MicroControllers**:
 - can be programmed to change current of output pins
 - Arduino, tiny computer on IC.